-Please note the abstract submission deadline for ESTRO 2023 is 26 October 2022.
+Please note the abstract submission deadline for ESTRO 2023 was on 26 October 2022.

 We highly recommend completing your submission early to avoid technical delays due to server overload close to the deadline.